Lincolnshire Community Health Services NHS Trust

 Lincolnshire Community Health Services is an NHS organisation providing adult and children's community health services, such as district nursing and health visiting, in Lincolnshire.
-Its headquarters is in Sleaford.
+Its headquarters are in Sleaford.

 History

 The Trust was established in 2011 as part of the Transforming Community Services initiative.

 Services

-It runs urgent care centres in Skegness and Louth, minor injuries units in Gainsborough and Spalding, a minor illness and injury unit in Peterborough, a walk in centre in Lincoln and GP Out-of-hours services across the county.
+It runs urgent care centres in Skegness and Louth, minor injuries units in Gainsborough and Spalding, a minor illness and injury unit in Peterborough, a walk-in centre in Lincoln and GP Out-of-hours services across the county.

 It launched an occupational health musculoskeletal physiotherapy service in February 2015.